BD9Max/userscripts/README.md

-# userscripts
+# Userscripts

-Remove Video Player Gradients All Sites
+Remove Video Player Gradients - All Sites
 - removes gradients from video player controls on all sites.